collabberry/smart-contracts/README.md

 ```

 - **Parameters**:

   - `isTransferable`: Whether tokens in the new contract can be transferred.
-  - `isOutsideTransferAllowed`: Whether transfers to non-holding addresses are allowed.
+  - `isOutsideTransferAllowed`: Whether transfers to addresses that haven’t previously held tokens are allowed.
   - `materialWeight`: Initial multiplier for material contributions.
   - `name`: ERC20 name for the new tokens.
   - `symbol`: ERC20 symbol for the new tokens.

 - **Effects**:
-  - Deploys a new `TeamPoints` contract with the above parameters.
+  - Deploys a new **TeamPoints** instance.
-  - Grants the factory caller the `ADMIN_ROLE` on the newly deployed instance.
+  - Sets `msg.sender` as the initial admin of the new contract.
-  - Emits a `TeamPointsCreated` event with the new contract address.
+  - Emits a `TeamPointsCreated` event.

 #### `getTeamPointsCount() -> uint256`

-Returns the total number of **TeamPoints** contracts deployed by this factory.
+Returns the total number of **TeamPoints** contracts deployed.

 #### `getAllTeamPoints() -> address[]`

-Returns an array of all **TeamPoints** contract addresses that were created by this factory.
+Returns an array of all deployed **TeamPoints** contract addresses.

 ---

 ## Usage & Examples

-Below is a high-level example of how you might interact with the **TeamPoints** and **TeamPointsFactory** contracts:

 1. **Deploy the Factory**

    ```solidity
    // Deploy the factory
    TeamPointsFactory factory = new TeamPointsFactory();
    ```

-2. **Use the Factory to Create a TeamPoints Contract**
+2. **Create a TeamPoints Contract**

    ```solidity
    // Create a new TeamPoints contract with the given settings address newTeamPointsAddr = factory.createTeamPoints(